Assistant Professor

 EQUIVALENCY PROGRAM

-Baldwin Wallace offers the option of an equivalency program in music therapy to individuals already possessing a music degree (at least at the bachelor's level) from a recognized institution.
+Baldwin Wallace offers the option of a music therapy equivalency program to individuals already possessing a music degree (at least at the bachelor's level) from a recognized institution.
 In this non-degree program, a student completes all music therapy core courses as well as non-music courses required by the American Music Therapy Association.
 After completing all coursework and the six-month internship, the equivalency student is then eligible to sit for the national certification exam administered by the Certification Board for Music Therapists.

 CLEVELAND MUSIC THERAPY CONSORTIUM

-Baldwin Wallace University Conservatory of Music and The College of Wooster comprise the Cleveland Music Therapy Consortium.
+Baldwin Wallace University Conservatory of Performing Arts and The College of Wooster comprise the Cleveland Music Therapy Consortium.
 This association was the first music therapy degree offered in Northeastern Ohio and was the first in the nation involving a cooperative arrangement among educational institutions.

 ALL-STEINWAY SCHOOL